cyprus327/Fraglib/Tutorial.md

 ![Zoomed out pinwheel](https://github.com/cyprus327/Fraglib/blob/main/.githubResources/FixedPinwheel1.png)

-But now it's like we've zoomed out, and the pinwheel is no longer in the center :(
+But now it's like we've zoomed out, and the pinwheel is no longer in the center. :(

 It's very simple to fix this, all we need to do is change the constants for the pinwheel around a little bit, and we have our beautiful pinwheel!

 ![Final pinwheel](https://github.com/cyprus327/Fraglib/blob/main/.githubResources/FixedPinwheel2.png)

-And here's the full code
+And here's the full code.
 ```csharp
 using Fraglib;